The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

-We first note that any complete lamination $\Lambda$ of $S$ that contains at least one leaf which does not have both ends going into the boundary of $S$ necessarily contains $\gamma_S$, hence no leaves of $\Lambda$ pass from the left component of $S\setminus \gamma_S$ to the right.
-Topological constraints tell us that the left component of $S\setminus \gamma_S$ contains precisely $n_L$ leaves (not including $\gamma_S$, and the right contains $n_R$ leaves.
-This means that we can parametrise the Teichm\"uller space $\teich(S)$ of $S$ with \begin{itemize} \item $n_L$ shearing parameters, one for each of the $n_L$ leaves on the left component of $S\setminus\gamma_S$ with the linear constraint that the shearing parameters which spiral around $\gamma_S$ sum to $\ell_{\gamma_S}$,
+Now we can parametrise the Teichm\"uller space $\teich(S)$ of $S$ with \begin{itemize} \item $n_L$ shearing parameters, one for each of the $n_L$ leaves on the left component of $S\setminus\gamma_S$ with the linear constraint that the shearing parameters which spiral around $\gamma_S$ sum to $\ell_{\gamma_S}$;